furkanertan/six-spacex-dragon-rockets/README.md

 Prerequisites
 - Java 17 or higher
-- Maven (for building the project0
+- Maven (for building the project)

 ## Assumptions